gateman-devs/gateman-core-golang/infrastructure/facematch/README.md

-  # Advanced Face Anti-Spoofing System
+# Production-Ready Face Anti-Spoofing System

-This implementation provides production-ready face anti-spoofing detection with advanced texture analysis and reflection analysis capabilities, designed to prevent presentation attacks on face recognition systems.
+This implementation provides a production-ready face anti-spoofing detection system with advanced texture analysis, reflection analysis, and configurable thresholds for optimal performance in real-world scenarios.

 ## Features